Er-Harshkedar/Data-Science-Journey/Statistics/Probability.md

 ### Combinations

-With combinations the order doesn't matter
+A combination is a way of selecting items from a group, where the order does not matter.

 #### Find Combinations Without Repetition: